aaronsaray/aaronsaray.com/content/blog/quick-performance-test-with-apaches-ab.markdown

 <!--more-->

-'ab' is the Apache Benchmark tool.
+`ab` is the Apache Benchmark tool.
 It allows you to run concurrent tests, limit the amount of times you send requests, send specific headers, cookies, authorization, etc.  Basically, you can set up scenarios for load testing your code with nearly any scenario you can imagine - on one page - with just a little prep work.

 In my case study, I've created some PHP code for my profile test page.
 I have a long running function that is running too long for my user experience.
-Lets take a look.
+Let's take a look.

 ```php
 function slowRunningFunction()